Particular/Workshop.NServiceBus/exercises/08/readme.md

 - Create a new command to register a user in the `UserRegistration.Messages` assembly.
   - Add three properties for User Id of the type `Guid`, a name and an email address.
 - In the `ClientUI` endpoint, in the `Program.cs` file, instantiate and send the command.
 - Add the [routing](https://docs.particular.net/nservicebus/messaging/routing#command-routing) to make sure the command arrives in the `UserRegistration` endpoint.
+This needs to happen in the `endpointConfiguration.Configure()` call.

 ### Step 3